 - 1 tablespoon olive oil

 - 1 tablespoon grated Parmesan cheese, or to taste

-- Mix ricotta, parsley, and lemon zest together in a bowl; season with salt and pepper.
+- Mix ricotta cheese, parsley, and lemon zest together in a bowl; season with salt and pepper.

 - Heat grapeseed oil in a large skillet over medium heat.
-Sauté garlic in hot oil until fragrant, about 1 minute; add pecans and continue to cook, stirring frequently, until they smell toasted.
+Sauté garlic in hot oil until fragrant, about 1 minute; add pecans and continue to cook, stirring frequently, until they smell toasted, 1 to 2 minutes.

 - Reduce heat to low.
-Stir in kale; drizzle olive oil over the mixture, and cook, stirring occasionally, until kale just begins to soften, 2 to 3 minutes.
+Stir kale into pecan-garlic mixture; drizzle olive oil over the mixture, and cook, stirring occasionally, until kale just begins to soften, 2 to 3 minutes.
 Toss drained pasta with the kale mixture; add ricotta cheese mixture and stir to coat pasta.

 What others are saying